SrijanDeo-DA-DS/Hypothesis_Testing_Z_test/README.md

 The first element of the output is the Z statistics and second element is the p-value.
 We assume p-value threshold to be p=0.05

+## Note : We could use t-test for all the above scenarios if sample size was <=30 or the population variance / standard deviation is unknown.